 No studies evaluating the efficacy of vaccines in pwMS treated with rituximab or ofatumumab were found.
-Indirect evidence available for patients with rheumatoid arthritis resulted in decreased antibody responses to PPV-23 and KLH [54].
-Similarly, a small study of 26 patients with neuromyelitis optica spectrum disorder showed decreased responses to the H1N1 influenza vaccine in those receiving rituximab [55].
-A systematic review of the literature on vaccine responsiveness in patients (including noncancer and cancer populations) receiving anti-CD20 therapy concluded that: (i) vaccination appears safe in patients on anti-CD20 therapies: (ii) the humoral response to vaccination in patients on active anti-CD20 therapy is low and approaches 0%; (iii) anti-CD20 therapy lowers patients' vaccine response beyond the impact of their disease or other treatments; and (iv) response to vaccination improves incrementally over time but may not reach the level of healthy controls even 12 months after therapy [56].
+Indirect evidence available for patients with rheumatoid arthritis resulted in decreased antibody responses to pneumococcal polysaccharide vaccine and KLH.54 Similarly, a small study of 26 patients with neuromyelitis optica spectrum disorder (NMOSD) showed decreased responses to the H1N1 influenza vaccine in those receiving rituximab.
+55 A systematic review of the literature on vaccine responsiveness in patients (including noncancer and cancer populations) receiving anti-CD20 therapy concluded that (1) vaccination appears safe in patients on anti-CD20 therapies; (2) the humoral response to vaccination in patients on active anti-CD20 therapy is low and approaches 0%; (3) anti-CD20 therapy lowers patients' vaccine response beyond the impact of their disease or other treatments, and (4) response to vaccination improves incrementally over time but may not reach the level of healthy controls even 12 months after therapy.56

 Mitoxantrone and other DMTs.
-In the cohort study by Olberg et al., none of the 11 mitoxantrone-treated pwMS vaccinated during the influenza pandemic in 2009 showed protective antibody titers to H1N1 [35].
+In the cohort study by Olberg et al.,35 none of the 11 mitoxantrone-treated pwMS vaccinated during the influenza pandemic in 2009 showed protective antibody titers to H1N1.
 There are no published studies investigating the efficacy of vaccines in pwMS treated with other DMTs such as, cyclophosphamide, methotrexate, azathioprine, and mycophenolate.

-Further details on the methodology, level of the evidence and results of the previous studies are available in Appendix 3.
+Further details on the methodology, level of the evidence, and results of the previous studies are available in Supplemental Appendix 3.

-Conclusion and further data from COVID-19 vaccines

-People with multiple sclerosis receiving IFN- β , GA, DMF and teriflumomide mount an appropriate immune response to vaccines.
-Substantial evidence is available for all these DMTs and influenza vaccines, but also for other commonly used vaccines such as tetanusdiphtheria, pneumococcal and meningococcal vaccines for DMF and rabies vaccine for teriflunomide.
-Recent data for COVID-19 vaccines confirms these results, showing no differences in post-vaccination seroconversion and antibody concentrations as compared to the untreated controls [57-61].
-For teriflunomide, a few studies involving a small number of patients also reported preserved humoral responses to COVID-19 vaccines [58, 62, 63].
+Conclusion and further data from COVID-19 vaccines.
+PwMS receiving IFN-β, GA, DMF, and teriflumomide mount an appropriate immune response to vaccines.
+Substantial evidence is available for all these DMTs and influenza vaccines, but also for other commonly used vaccines such as tetanus-diphtheria, pneumococcal, meningococcal for DMF, and rabies vaccine for teriflunomide.
+Recent data for COVID-19 vaccines confirms these results, showing no differences in post-vaccination seroconversion and antibody concentrations as compared to the untreated controls. ^{57-61} For Teriflunomide, few studies involving a small number of patients also reported preserved humoral responses to COVID-19 vaccines. ^{58,62,63}

 In PwMS, fingolimod treatment reduced immune responses to influenza and tetanus booster vaccines.
 In healthy subjects, siponimod has a limited effect on the efficacy of vaccinations with neoantigens.
-Consistently, evidence for COVID-19 vaccines confirms a significantly lower post-vaccination seroconversion, with significantly lower concentrations of antibodies in fingolimod-treated patients [62] Additionally, the INF-γ release assays in two studies suggested decreased odds of positive T-cell response [58, 64].
+Consistently, evidence for COVID-19 vaccines confirms a significantly lower post-vaccination seroconversion, with significantly lower concentrations of antibodies in fingolimod-treated patients.61 In addition, the interferon-gamma release assays in two studies suggested decreased odds of positive T-cell response.^{58,64}

-People with MS receiving natalizumab may have a reduced response to influenza vaccination.
+PwMS receiving natalizumab may have a reduced response to influenza vaccination.
 However, it does not seem to impair the humoral response to recall immunization with TT.
-Data on the immunogenicity to COVID-19 vaccine also support the presence of preserved humoral and T-cell responses [61].
+Data on the immunogenicity to COVID-19 vaccine also support the presence of preserved humoral and T-cell responses.61